rxmlp/dotfiles/README.md

 Don't come crying if these dotfiles are shit, I made it so it works for my day to day.

 This setup was made for dual monitor, so if you want to use only one monitor this might not work perfectly.
 It for sure won't work as intended.
-There are also some keybinds set to use special keys my keyboard has G815.
-The setup uses the G1-G5 buttons and the volume wheel (you probably have something that will work with the volume part but).
 As I am also changing the setup a lot of you don't read changes before applying they might not work.
 Missing apps ect.
 That is usually not a problem but you have been warned.

 ![DP-1](DP-1.jpg)